purfectliterature/TouchbarlessKarabiner/README.md

 Command+Option+~ for Force Quit\
 Fn+1 to Fn+0 for F1 to F10\
 Fn+- and Fn+= for F11 and F12\
-Fn+Tab toggles 1 to 0 and - and = keys as standalone F1-F12 keys
+Fn+Tab toggles 1 to 0 and - and = keys as standalone F1-F12 keys\
+Place in ~/.config/karabiner